 Part-time faculty receive up to a maximum of one day pro-rated per academic quarter as their personal leave day.
 Such leave will accumulate during the current academic year.
 However, not more than two pro-rated personal leave days shall be taken in any one quarter provided that at least two such days have accumulated.
 Unused accumulated leave shall not be carried forward beyond the end of spring quarter.
 The percentage of assigned workload will be used to calculate pro-rated benefits for part-time faculty as defined in Article 5.2 above.

+C. Faculty who teach during the summer quarter will receive one pro-rated day as a personal day.
+That day will not carry forward.

 ARTICLE 10 -- PROVISIONS REGARDING PART-TIME FACULTY (EXCLUDING COMMUNITY SERVICE AND NON-CREDIT CONTRACT COURSES AS DEFINED IN APPENDIX F)

-10.6 Special-Case, Two-Quarter Contracts.
-Part-time faculty will be eligible for a special-case, two-quarter contract in which the two-thirds (2/3) requirement may be averaged between the quarters to allow for division schedule flexibility.
-In no case will the load exceed eighty percent (80%) of a full-time load in one quarter and will not exceed an average of two-thirds (2/3) of a full-time load for both quarters.

-10.7 Priority Hiring List.
+10.6 Multi-quarter and Annual Contracts Part-time faculty may receive a multi-quarter contract for two or three quarters during the regular college year.
+These contracts guarantee a workload and salary for the duration of the contract unless the faculty member is notified in writing no later than 30 days prior to the end of the current quarter.
+These contracts may be offered to any part-time faculty member.
+However, these contracts shall not infringe upon the seniority rights of Priority Hire Part-timers for a consistent workload each quarter.10.7 Priority Hiring List.

 Part-time faculty who have been employed at an average of 50% time or more for nine (9) of the last twelve (12) quarters (excluding Summer Quarter), and who have satisfactorily completed the evaluation process in 6.10 shall be placed upon a department/division priority employment list.